Employment at Swallowtail School

 • Also an hour away is the Cascade Mountain Range, which is rich with outdoor adventures in winter and summer

-Swallowtail families primarily reside in nearby communities of Cornelius, Hillsboro, Beaverton, Forest Grove, Banks, North Plains, and Gaston.
+Swallowtail families primarily reside in nearby communities of Hillsboro, Forest Grove, Cornelius, Beaverton, Banks, North Plains, and Gaston.

 Our Farm